surmwill/recycler_unity/README.md

 To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData, TEntryDataKey>` component at the root of the prefab.
 Specifically, as generic classes cannot be components, you must create an of instance of the generic class with your data and its corresponding key as the types `class DemoRecyclerEntry : RecyclerScrollRectEntry<DemoRecyclerData, string>`

-Upon creating the class you will be asked to implement three different lifecycle methods.
-Each can be left empty until use of them is required:
+Upon creating the class you will be asked to implement one mandatory lifecycle method, with 3 other optional ones:

 ```
+// Mandatory
 protected override void OnBindNewData(DemoRecyclerData entryData)
 {
     // Called when this entry has been retrieved from the recycling pool and is being bound to new data
 }

+// Optional
 protected override void OnRebindExistingData()
 {
     // Called instead of OnBindNewData when this entry is retrieved from the recycling pool and bound.